johnmcraig/employee-manager/README.md

-# Employee Data Entry
+# Data Entry System

-> An employee data form with full CRUD functionality using Angular v8 for the UI and Asp.Net Core for web Api
+> A data entry form with full CRUD functionality using Angular version 8 for front end UI and Asp.Net Core for a back end web Api.

 ## Scope